mrVictorios/Project-Template/readme.md

 ## Description

 Simple Vagrant Puppet project templates for development.
-This Template include typical Project configurations, like Apache, PHP with MySql or Mongo.
+This Template include typical Project configurations, like Apache, PHP with MySql or MongoDB.

 ## Requirements